 The Images Are Never Stored

-Just Search Body Scan Pictures And You Can See Where They Are Not Stored
+Just Search Body Scan Pictures And You Can See Proof of Where They Are Not Stored

 Backscatter X-ray machine such as are used by some airports use ionizing radiation.
 Exposure to this kind of radiation causes a lifetime cumulative damage.
 Every time you use it, think of the damage as a deposit in your radiation exposure bank.
 Eventually you will have too much and the risk of airport scanner cancer increases.